r3id/r3id_app/_posts/2020-03-13-my-first-graphql-api.md

 _But what did I build?
 What is the API for?_

-I completely re-wrote the [FHRS API](https://api.ratings.food.gov.uk/help)!
+Basically, I re-wrote the [FHRS API](https://api.ratings.food.gov.uk/help)!
 Lets take a quick peek shall we 😁

 This is the establishment query.
 This will lookup an establishment based on it's FHRS_ID - I haven't given them my own ID's... yet 😉